recycledbeans/php-is-base64/README.md

 # PHP is_base64

-This package does one simple thing: _it adds a global function to determine whether a string is base64-encoded_.
+This package does one simple thing: _it adds some nice helper functions to know whether a text string is base64-encoded or not_.

 ### Installation